altunixon/wips/lns/altina_ln/ASP-143-Post_3_of_5.md

 "I won’t submit to a North sect emperor.
 We are the only ones who convey the true voice of God.
 The Hispanian Emperor is the rightful Emperor."<br/>
 Altina looked bewildered.<br/>
 She never expected a citizen to defy her so stubbornly.<br/>
-Regis sighed:
+Regis sighed:<br/>
 "… The citizens in north Hispania would secretly trade with other nations and receive travellers.
 They are quite open minded."<br/>
 Many of them lived abroad too.<br/>
 So if the Belgarian Empire really invaded them, they would surrender.<br/>
 After all, the invading army led by Altina would not commit wanton murders and pillaging.<br/>
-Regis continued:
+Regis continued:<br/>
 "… However, the closer you go to the center of the Hispania Empire, the more people there are who will only recognize the High Sect alone."<br/>
 Because the Emperor of the Belgarian Empire belonged to the North sect.<br/>
 So we won’t surrender— people like that would turn up too.<br/>
-Damia concluded:
+Damia concluded:<br/>
 "The North sect is the devil that twisted the gospels of God.
 We will never submit to you!"<br/>
-Altina asked:
+Altina asked:<br/>
 "What will your people do if my soldiers goes near the town?"<br/>
 "We will go to war!
 The righteousness of God is with us!"<br/>
 The soldiers started getting rowdy.<br/>
 Belgaria’s soldiers were strong.
-Given their confidence and pride in their strength, it was only natural for some to feel slighted, and think “You think you can beat us off?”
+Given their confidence and pride in their strength, it was only natural for some to feel slighted, and think "You think you can beat us off?"<br/>
 One of the staff officers observing this conversation— the commander of the heavy infantry unit, Second Grade Combat Officer Balasko stepped forward.<br/>
-"Since you said “war”, then the women and children will be treated as combatants too.
+"Since you said "war", then the women and children will be treated as combatants too.
 Please let our unit handle this."<br/>
 "Hmm…"<br/>
 Altina fell into deep thought.<br/>
 The town residents were definitely civilians.<br/>